beeva-arturomartinez/beeva-best-practices/frontend/polymer/data_binding_observers_listenes.md

 ### HTML construction

-The polymer HTML must have a semantic markup, use semantic Classes  Beyond appropriate element names, classes and IDs are semantic: they describe without specifying.
+The polymer HTML must have a semantic markup, use semantic Classes  Beyond appropriate element names, classes and IDs are semantic: they describe themselves without specifying.

-If we detect a node of the DOM that will have a lot of access and this node isn't inside a DOM-IF or a DOM-REPEAT we recommend labeling it with an id, since polymer indexes this nodes, we can access this with this.$.id, saving the search.
+If we detect a node of the DOM that will have a lot of access and this node isn't inside a DOM-IF or a DOM-REPEAT, we recommend labeling it with an id, because polymer indexes this nodes.
+We can access this with ```this.$.id```, saving the search.

 Make accessible our component,use correctly ARIA-ROLES.

-We always must test our web components in all available browsers and if it's possible on mobile devices or simulators.
+We always must test our web components in all available browsers and when possible, on mobile devices or simulators.

 ### JS construction

 Our polymers should be simple to use and with a simple coding.

-Our Web component are like API's to develop polymers we must comment in detail the methods and properties, to make it useful for our partners and those know how to manage and integrate it.
+Our Web component are like API's.
+To develop polymers we must comment in detail the methods and properties, to make it useful for our partners and those know how to manage and integrate it.

 The properties that use our polymer statement must be declared in the corresponding section.

-If the property is simple Can we define it in a single line defining its type , whether it's a complex property it will use the complex notation.
+If the property is simple we can define it in a single line beside its type , however if it's a complex property, it will use the complex notation.

 ```javascript
 Polymer({